 The African Firefinch; known also as the blue-billed firefinch or colloquially as the “ruddy,” is a species of estrildid finch found throughout Africa.
-The species is quite common in aviculture throughout the world, where a small number of colour mutations have been developed.
+The species is quite common in aviculture in Australia and throughout the world.
 They are active and hardy birds that get along well with other placid finch species, making them popular in mixed finch collections.

 Housing & Compatibility